jfhbrook/susitna/README.md

 [v8 format](https://github.com/jwalton/node-heapsnapshot-parser/blob/master/src/HeapSnapshot.coffee)
 might be a good idea.

-#### Profiler
+#### Profiler and/or Tracing

-I think I can actually leverage some bleeding edge otel shit here.
-But also, check out these links:
+I thought about implementing profiling with opentelemetry, and I haven't ruled it out *completely*, but a big limitation of otel spans is that the instrumentation emits a single event when a span closes, and the collector and query engine has to construct the full picture after the fact.
+That makes it tough to show traces until after execution is complete.

+Check out these links:

 - <https://github.com/open-telemetry/oteps/blob/main/text/profiles/0212-profiling-vision.md>
 - <https://github.com/google/pprof>